Fiction, Teaching

-Finding the Invisible Man Redux
+Finding the Invisible Man

-I was on the second floor of a second-hand store this week checking its supply of used books.
+I was on the second floor of a second-hand store checking its supply of used books.
 Ten books for a buck, the sign said.
 In the E section, I found a copy of Ralph Ellison’s Invisible Man.
 Hard cover circa 1952.
 The book jacket wasn’t pristine, but I didn’t care.
 It is worth a lot more than ten cents.

 Inside the book I found a folded piece of paper that said “National Book Award for 1953.
 Fiction.
 Judges: Saul Bellow, Martha Foley, Irving Howe, Howard Mumford Jones, and Alfred Kazin.”
 I suppose it has been with the book since whoever bought it new back then.